abdulnafay1/coverage-clairvoyant/README.md

 # CareClaim

-CareClaim is an insurance assistant that helps you manage claims and fight back against claim denials.
+CareClaim is an AI-powered insurance assistant that helps people file stronger claims and successfully appeal denials.

-It focuses on two core workflows:

-1. **Filing a new claim**
-2. **Appealing a denied claim**

-The app analyzes your documents, explains insurance language in plain English, and helps you build a strong submission or appeal package.
+We turn complex insurance documents into clear, actionable guidance — so patients can recover the coverage they already paid for.

 ---

+## 🚨 The Problem

+Health insurance denials are far more common than most people realize.

+- Over **73 million claims** are denied each year in the U.S.
+- **15–20%** of in-network claims face initial denial
+- Americans hold **$220+ billion** in medical debt

+But the biggest issue isn’t denial itself.

+---

-## Core Features
+## 💡 The Core Insight

+The appeals process works — people just don’t use it.

+- Only **2% of denied claims are appealed**
+- Yet **90% of appeals succeed** partially or fully

+This gap exists because patients lack time, knowledge, and tools to navigate complex insurance language.

+CareClaim exists to close that gap.

+---

+## 🧠 What CareClaim Does

+CareClaim guides users through two key workflows:

 ### 1️⃣ File a Claim

-CareClaim guides users through preparing and submitting a new claim.

-**What it helps with**

-- Organizing required documents (policy, invoices, medical reports, etc.)
-- Checking for missing information before submission
-- Explaining coverage requirements in simple terms
-- Creating a structured claim summary you can submit to your insurer

-**Goal:** Reduce the chance of denial by ensuring the claim is complete and aligned with policy requirements.
+Prepare complete, policy-aligned claims to reduce the chance of denial.

+### 2️⃣ Appeal a Denial
+Analyze rejection reasons and generate a structured appeal package ready for submission.

 ---

+## ⚙️ Key Features

+### AI Analysis
+Extracts coverage clauses and identifies denial reasons from uploaded documents.

+### Plain English Explanations
+Translates complex insurance jargon into clear guidance.

-### 2️⃣ Appeal a Denied Claim
+### Claim Strength Score

-If your claim is rejected, CareClaim analyzes the denial and helps you build an appeal.

-**What it helps with**

-- Breaking down the denial reason
-- Mapping your case to relevant policy clauses
-- Identifying missing evidence
-- Generating an appeal strategy
-- Drafting a structured appeal letter

-**Goal:** Increase your chances of overturning the denial with a clear, evidence-based appeal.
+Shows probability of a successful appeal based on policy alignment.

+### Evidence Checklist
+Ensures no critical documentation is missing.

+### Deadline Tracking
+Monitors appeal timelines and prevents missed submission windows.

+### Packet Builder
+Generates complete, properly formatted appeal letters and evidence packages.

 ---

-## Additional Capabilities

-- Claim strength scoring
-- Evidence checklist
-- Policy clause matching
-- Timeline and deadline awareness
-- AI transparency panel (confidence + reasoning)
-- Plain-English explanations of insurance terminology
+## 🔄 How It Works

+1. Upload policy documents and claim or denial letter
+2. AI analyzes coverage clauses and denial reasons
+3. Receive a claim strength score and checklist
+4. Generate a structured appeal packet ready for submission

+CareClaim transforms unstructured documents into structured action — automatically.

 ---

-## How It Works (High Level)

-1. User uploads claim or denial documents.
-2. Files are stored in Supabase Storage (`claim-documents` bucket).
-3. The app calls the `analyze-claim` Supabase Edge Function.
-4. The function sends documents to the Gemini API/Patriot AI.
-5. The response returns structured JSON used to power the dashboard insights.
+## 🌍 Impact

+CareClaim aims to:

+- Reduce medical debt by helping patients recover eligible coverage
+- Increase appeal utilization by removing knowledge barriers
+- Democratize insurance literacy
+- Restore fairness in the claims process

+**Vision:** A future where no patient pays for care that should have been covered.

 ---

-## Tech Stack
+## 🛠 Tech Stack

 - React + TypeScript (Vite)
-- Tailwind CSS + shadcn-ui + Radix UI
+- Tailwind CSS + shadcn-ui
 - Supabase (Storage + Edge Functions)
-- React Query
-- Framer Motion
+- AI analysis via gateway API